sz-codes/zed-ck/README.md

 # AI.codeeditor.ck
-A landing page for an hypothetical AI code editor.
+A landing page for an hypothetical AI code editor named 'Zed'.